PreronaRChowdhury/Diabetes-Prediction-Model/README.md

 # Diabetes-Prediction-Model
-A Machine Learning model using Logistic Regression to predict if a person has Diabetes or not based on other feature variables on the dataset.
+This projects is a Machine Learning prediction model using Logistic Regression.In order to access the output we first extract the pynb file and the csv file from the ripository to a folder in our PC.
+Then we open Jupyter Notebook through the terminal in that folder.
+We are then ready to run the code.
+We can try running the code for different inputs as shown in the demonstration video.